Natkeeran/Notes/Multi-machine deployment of CLAW.md

 ## Configuration
 ### Fedora Root URL
 One possible way to separate the fedora entries for a site or collection is to configure a unique fedora root resource.
-Create that resource under too in Fedora and configure the crayfish configuration to point to it.
+Create that resource under root in Fedora and configure the crayfish configuration to point to it.

 https://github.com/Islandora-Devops/claw-playbook/blob/master/inventory/vagrant/group_vars/crayfish.yml